Andrew Stueber

-Andrew Stueber (born July 1, 1999) is an American professional American football offensive tackle for the Atlanta Falcons of the National Football League (NFL).
+Andrew Stueber (born July 1, 1999) is an American professional American football offensive tackle.
 He played college football for the Michigan Wolverines, receiving second-team All-American recognition by the AFCA in 2021.
 Stueber was selected by the New England Patriots in the seventh round of the 2022 NFL draft.

 College career

 On June 25, 2016, Stueber announced his commitment to Michigan, as part of the highest-rated Michigan recruiting class in the modern era.
 He was ranked a four-star prospect by ESPN and the No. 4 player in the state of Connecticut.

 As a junior in 2019, he suffered a torn ACL in training camp and missed the entire season.
 As a senior in 2020, he was recognized by the Walter Camp Football Foundation as the 2020 Connecticut Player of the Year.

 As a graduate student in 2021, he helped lead the offensive line with the fewest sacks allowed (10) and third-fewest tackles for loss (27) nationally and is a semifinalist for the Joe Moore Award.
 Following the season he was named first-team All-Big Ten Conference by the media and was named a second-team All-American by AFCA.